God's Words For US

 Thank you for giving us Your Son and accepting what He did for us on Calvary.
 He made it possible for us to be with You forever.
 You sent Your Holy Spirit to continue after Jesus’ work was completed.
 All praise belongs to You.
 In the name of Jesus, we pray.
 AMEN

-Cecelia Lester has been serious about her writing for two decades..
+Cecelia Lester has been serious about her writing for over two decades..

 She composes Christian essays and posts them to her blog quietspirit-followingmyking.blogspot.com/